-Source: David Ayers, Indiana Department of Technology program communication manager
+Source: David Ayers, Indiana Office of Technology program communication manager

 Tanksale’s advice is to “check before you share” or “check before you forward” to prevent inaccurate information being shared and any online identity thefts.
 One resource he recommends is Indiana’s Cyber Hub, a weekly blog that gives advice about how to stay safe online.

-The Executive Department of Indianapolis started the Indiana Cyber Hub in December 2020 to combat phishing attacks and provide educational resources to prevent scams.
+The Indiana Executive Council on Cybersecurity started the Indiana Cyber Hub in December 2020 to combat cybersecurity threats and provide educational resources for all Hoosiers to protect themselves online.